-Total 2 hours (includes marinating and resting time)
+Total 2 hours and 20 minutes (includes marinating and resting time)

 Active 50 mins